 Making agreements regarding dependencies

 When a dependency is identified, it is important that an agreement be made about when it will be met.
 In some companies one team just tells another they need it and by when.
 But notice that’s not an agreement.
 That’s a mere request disguised as a demand.
 If later the team finishing the dependent story can’t get it done in time they will often just say they can’t do it.
 However, if it is made clear before the event that when one team needs another team to get something done, then both teams must agree to the date at which it will be done.

 Having a visualization tool to help during your planning event that allows for deferring commitment can often be useful for shared services teams that several teams are depending upon.
 Such a tool can also help with avoiding having the program backboard becoming a bottleneck.
 Such a tool should be designed for events of this type so that entering information into them is easier than putting it up on the program board.

-This is actual output from Net Objectives Collaboration and Dependency Management tool that automatically builds the program board with little effort.
-Notice how MBIs and Features that have dependencies that have not been agreed to are highlighted.
-Manual boards can be built by just adding a sticker when an unagreed to dependency is present.
+This is actual output from Net Objectives Program Board Builder tool that automatically builds the program board with little effort.
+Bold red borders indicates the backlog item is involved in an uncommitted dependency.
+The lines are different colors and style to create easy visibility on what connects to what (the difference don’t represent anything.
+Note that manual boards can be built by just adding a sticker when an unagreed to dependency is present.